One of my favorite words of all time is the French word for grapefruit: Pamplemousse.

 Rosemary syrup may sound odd but it’s incredibly tasty.
 Matt and I have made it for years to add to cocktails or as non-alcohol option mixed with club soda.
 I especially love it combined with lime but now I love it with grapefruit too.
 Store it in a clean jar in the refrigerator and it will last for weeks.
 We hope you’ll add our grapefruit and rosemary cocktail to your repertoire.
 Invite us over!

-- 2 oz vodka (gin would work too)
+- 2 oz vodka gin would work too

-- 1 oz elderflower liquor (recommended: St. Germain)
+- 1 oz elderflower liquor recommended: St. Germain

-- ¼ oz fresh squeezed lemon juice
+- 1/4 oz lemon juice fresh squeezed

-- ¼ oz rosemary simple syrup*
+- 1/4 oz rosemary simple syrup (see below)

 - In a mixing glass three-quarters filled with ice, combine all liquid ingredients.
 Stir until chilled, about 30 seconds.
 Strain into a chilled coupe glass.
 Garnish with a small slice of grapefruit or rosemary sprig.

 26 thoughts on “The French Tart – Grapefruit and Rosemary Cocktail”